 I was working on a Roland KR-370 that had been through a lightning strike, and I was looking for the BIN file to program onto a replacement EPROM (IC2).
 I did eventually find one, posted by a very helpful individual in the Badcaps forum.

 During my search, I encountered several enormous repositories of EPROM dumps (such as this one at dbwbp.com, which is worth checking out), and decided to reproduce them on my website, should anybody need one.
-They’re listed below, and or you can download them from my file share.
+They’re listed below, or you can download them from my file share.

 This page offers a curated library of free EPROM dumps and OS ROMs for Yamaha, Roland, Korg, Casio, Kurzweil, and more.
 Whether you’re restoring a damaged keyboard, upgrading firmware, or preserving classic synth technology, these downloadable files can help you bring your gear back to life.
 Ideal for repair technicians, collectors, and DIY enthusiasts.